 Select Add custom log source and provide the name for your configuration in the Rule name field.

-optional Bind your rule to a Process group by selecting the process group name from the dropdown menu.
+Optional Bind your rule to a Process group by selecting the process group name from the dropdown menu.

 Select the Windows Event log option for the custom log source path.